-The new Evelyn Scott School high school campus is ready for students to start their senior learning in the 2023 school year.
-The junior and senior campus sites will integrate to form a preschool to year 10 learning facility.
+The Evelyn Scott School high school campus opened in 2023.
+The junior and senior campus sites have integrated to form a preschool to year 10 learning facility.

-The senior school campus will accommodate up to 600 students and will offer both indoor and outdoor learning areas.
-This will be the first high school in the Molonglo Valley.
+The senior school campus can accommodate up to 600 students and offers both indoor and outdoor learning areas.
+This is the first high school in the Molonglo Valley.
 Evelyn Scott School’s senior campus features integrated learning environments for all students, speciality learning environments, great outdoor learning and play areas, and secure bicycle parking and storage.

 We deliver contemporary education across a P-10 cohort and all learning is driven by inquiry.
 We utilise the Achievement Standards within the Australian Curriculum to purposefully co-design engaging learning.
 We have embedded a Future Focused Learning Continuum that begins with play-based learning in the preschool moving to inquiry based learning in the primary school and then project-based learning in the high school.
 It is the art and skill of the teacher to utilise the Australian Curriculum to co-develop academically rigorous and relevant projects with the students.
 We have a very clear learning structure that all teachers follow currently and this will be extended into our high school next year.